Blog/Quality Assurance

 Why should you use test case templates?

-Lastly, templates contribute to better documentation by providing a structured way to maintain comprehensive records of test cases, which is invaluable for future reference, audits, or knowledge transfer.
-Overall, templates streamline the test case writing process and enhance the effectiveness of testing efforts.
+Templates contribute to better documentation by providing a structured way to maintain comprehensive records of test cases, which is invaluable for future reference, audits, or knowledge transfer.

 Why is test case management important—and how to do it?